 Since the mid-late 1920s, tephras have been mapped using field and laboratory based methods in New Zealand.
-In the field, the most successful approaches have included the so-called 'hand-over-hand' method whereby relatively thick sequences of tephras (metre to decimetre scale) are traced from cutting to cutting (Fig. 3) using their stratigraphy and salient physical properties including colour, bedding characteristics, or other features such as pumice density (e.g., hard vs soft) or colour, the presence of accretionary lapilli, or marker mineral grains (crystals) such as biotite visible via a hand lens.
+In the field, the most successful approaches have included the so-called 'hand-over-hand' method whereby relatively thick sequences of tephras (metre to decimetre scale) are traced from cutting to cutting (Fig. 3; Lowe, 1990) using their stratigraphy and salient physical properties including colour, bedding characteristics, or other features such as pumice density (e.g., hard vs soft) or colour, the presence of accretionary lapilli (e.g. Van Eaton and Wilson, 2013), or marker mineral grains (crystals) such as biotite visible via a hand lens.
 Distinctive marker beds provide a useful stratigraphic starting point in unravelling the complexities of a road cutting or other exposure (Fig. 4).
 The nature of buried soil horizons or loess associated with tephra layers may also provide helpful information in the field.
-Such methods are ultimately limited as the tephra layers thin away from source and lose diagnostic features in subaerial sequences, or where they become mixed together by soilforming processes or by cryoturbation in periodically frozen landscapes.
+Such methods are ultimately limited as the tephra layers thin away from source and lose diagnostic features in subaerial sequences, or where they become mixed together by soil-forming processes or by cryoturbation in periodically frozen landscapes.

-But for several decades now, cores taken from lake sediments and peat bogs in Hawke's Bay, Waikato, Taranaki, and Auckland have revealed a rich record of visible tephra layers a few centimetres to millimetres in thickness preserved at sites far from source volcanoes (e.g., Lowe, 1988; Molloy et al., 2009; Augustinus et al., 2011) (Fig. 5).
+But for several decades now, cores taken from lake sediments and peat bogs in Hawke's Bay, Waikato, Taranaki, and Auckland have revealed a rich record of visible tephra layers a few centimetres to millimetres in thickness preserved at sites distant from source volcanoes (e.g., Lowe, 1988; Molloy et al., 2009; Augustinus et al., 2011; Lindsay et al., 2011; Turner et al., 2011; Green et al., 2014) (Fig. 5).
 Most recently, sub-millimetre-scale cryptotephra studies on such sediments have been initiated in the Waikato and Auckland regions (Table 2).
-Marine cores have also revealed detailed tephra records - which, together with those from lakes and bogs, provide a record of explosive volcanism that can be more comprehensive than that obtainable near to source because of burial or erosion of eruptives near volcanic centres (Fig. 6).
-Overseas, new developments in North America have been dramatic and 'ultra-distal' cryptotephras have been described by Pyne-O'Donnell et al. (2012).

-Recently, Streeter and Dugmore (2013) advocated the development of high-resolution tephrochronology from studies in Iceland where they used digital photography to obtain thousands of stratigraphic measurements of multiple tephra layers intercalated with sediments (at a resolution of $\pm 1$ mm).
-Further novel applications of tephrochronology to geomorphology were described by Dugmore and Newton (2012).
+Marine cores have also revealed detailed tephra records - which, together with those from lakes and bogs, provide a record of explosive volcanism that can be more comprehensive than that obtainable near to source because of burial or erosion of eruptives near volcanic centres (Fig. 6; Lowe, 2014).
+New developments in North America and elsewhere have been dramatic (Davies, 2015) and 'ultra-distal' cryptotephras have been described by Pyne-O'Donnell et al. (2012) (eastern USA, Lane et al. (2013) (eastern Africa), and Blockley et al. (2015) (Greenland), and, amazingly, include the identification of the Alaskan White River ash (~AD 860) in western/northern Europe (Jensen et al., 2014).
+Streeter and Dugmore (2013) advocated the development of highresolution tephrochronology from studies in Iceland where they used digital photography to obtain thousands of stratigraphic measurements of multiple tephra layers intercalated with sediments at a resolution of ± 1 mm (see also Dugmore and Newton, 2012).